DuuEyn/Upload-folder-via-Drive-API/README.md

   3. Select the <strong>Web application</strong> application type.
   4. Name your OAuth 2.0 client, set a `redirect URI` and click <strong>Create</strong>.
   5. Download the JSON file and rename it as `client_secret.json`.

-* Install the Google Client library for Python:
+* Install the following Google Client libraries for Python:
   ```sh
   pip install --upgrade google-api-python-client google-auth-oauthlib
   ```